Loading…

 Senior Research & Evaluation Associate and School & District Improvement Specialist, Utah Education Policy Center

 Lisa Wisham, M.Ed., is a Senior Research & Evaluation Associate and School & District Improvement Specialist at the Utah Education Policy Center (UEPC).
-For the past eight years, she has worked with the UEPC team to provide on-site and virtual support, data collection, leadership...
+For the past nine years, she has worked with the UEPC team to provide on-site and virtual support, data collection, leadership coaching...
 Read More →

 Thursday July 10, 2025 3:10pm - 4:10pm MDT